Fedass/blog/content/post/week_2/index.md

 ---
-title: How was my first week.
+title: How was my second week.
-subtitle: Welcome 👋 It's my first post!!!
+subtitle: Welcome 👋 It's my second post!!!

 # Summary for listings and search engines
 summary: Welcome 👋 We know that first impressions are important, so we've populated your new site with some initial content to help you get familiar with everything in no time.